 It was noted that there is already approximately \$526K available for this project through other grant awards, and that the cost estimate for construction is over \$1 million.
-To date there have been around lan noted that he has concerns about the loans and related expenses involved in covering such large projects in the interim before any grant funds awarded are received by the Town.

-\$60K in engineering and project management expenses, which have been drawn from the Transportation Alternatives Grant, one of the grants already awarded for the project.
+To date there have been around \$60K in engineering and project management expenses, which have been drawn from the Transportation Alternatives Grant, one of the grants already awarded for the project.